alanwfalanwf/lensslate/manual.md

 * Tap the top row of buttons to change between "Previous" and "Next".
 The intent of these are to show whether you are recording the configuration used for your previous image or the next image.

-* Tap the name of the lens to bring up a menu showing all of the registered lenses.
+* Tap the name of the lens to bring up a menu showing all of the added lenses.

 * For zoom lenses, tap the focal length to bring up a menu of focal lengths.